ncbi/blast_plus_docs/README.md

 * Query – 1 sequence, 44 nucleotides, file size 0.2 KB
 * Database – 7 sequences, 922 nucleotides, file size 1.7 KB

-This section can be completed using the GCP f1-micro [free-tier](https://cloud.google.com/free/) instance.
+This section can be completed using the Google Cloud Shell](https://cloud.google.com/shell/docs/features) or a GCP f1-micro [free-tier](https://cloud.google.com/free/) instance.

 ## Step 1.
 Install Docker
 ```
 ## Run these commands to install Docker and add non-root users to run Docker
+## This step is optional if using the Cloud Shell
 sudo snap install docker
 sudo apt update
 sudo apt install -y docker.io